-The STARSkate program at West Toronto SC is ably organised by Amanda Tully.
+The Coordinator for our STARSkate program is Barbara Basar.
 If you have any questions or concerns about the program, she is the best person to speak to about it.

-Register in any of our StarSkate programs using our on-line registration system.
-The $36 annual Skate Canada fee will automatically be added to your first invoice of the 2016/17 season.
-(Sep 1, 2016- Aug 31, 2017)
+Register in any of our StarSkate programs using our online registration system.
+The $36 annual Skate Canada fee will automatically be added to your first invoice of the 2017/18 season (Sept.
+1, 2017 - Aug.
+31, 2018).